.

 - Selected for inclusion in The Best Lawyers in America

-- Selected for inclusion in Ohio Super Lawyers for several years
+- Selected for inclusion in the Ohio Super Lawyers list for several years

 - Board-certified in trial advocacy by the National Board of Trial Advocacy